keshavgohri2/Bro_Codes-Keshav_Gohri/ReadMe.md

 Overview

-The project includes the following components:
+The project includes the following components:-

-Data Loading and Preprocessing: Load a dataset and prepare it for training.
+1. Data Loading and Preprocessing: Load a dataset and prepare it for training.
-Model Training: Train a Random Forest Classifier on the dataset.
+2. Model Training: Train a Random Forest Classifier on the dataset.
-Model Evaluation: Evaluate the model's performance and display feature importances.
+3. Model Evaluation: Evaluate the model's performance and display feature importances.
-Image Visualization: Display images related to the space weather data.
+4. Image Visualization: Display images related to the space weather data.

-Requirements
+Requirements:-
-Python 3.x
+1. Python 3.x
-pandas
+2. pandas
-scikit-learn
+3. scikit-learn
-matplotlib
+4. matplotlib
-Pillow
+5. Pillow
-You can install the required libraries using pip:
+You can install the required libraries using pip

-bash
-Copy code
-pip install pandas scikit-learn matplotlib pillow Usage
 Prepare Your Dataset

-Make sure you have a dataset named space_weather_data.csv with the following columns:
+Make sure you have a dataset named space_weather_data.csv with the following columns:-

-solar_wind_speed
+1. solar_wind_speed
-proton_density
+2. proton_density
-magnetic_field_strength
+3. magnetic_field_strength
-event_occurred (label)
+4. event_occurred (label)
-Run the Script

-Execute the script to train the model and visualize the results:

-bash
-Copy code
-python your_script_name.py
-Review the Outputs
+Review the Outputs:-

-Model Performance: The script will output the accuracy and a classification report of the model.
+1. Model Performance: The script will output the accuracy and a classification report of the model.
-Feature Importances: It will also print the importance of each feature used by the model.
+2. Feature Importances: It will also print the importance of each feature used by the model.
-Image Visualizations: The script will display images related to space weather (replace image paths as needed).
+3. Image Visualizations: The script will display images related to space weather (replace image paths as needed).

-Script Details
+Script Details:-
-Data Loading: The dataset is loaded using pandas.
+1. Data Loading: The dataset is loaded using pandas.
-Model Training: A Random Forest Classifier from scikit-learn is used.
+2. Model Training: A Random Forest Classifier from scikit-learn is used.
-Evaluation: Model accuracy and classification report are printed.
+3. Evaluation: Model accuracy and classification report are printed.
-Feature Importance: Displays the importance of each feature.
+4. Feature Importance: Displays the importance of each feature.
-Image Visualization: Uses matplotlib and Pillow to display images.
+5. Image Visualization: Uses matplotlib and Pillow to display images.

-Images
+Images:-
-mag.png - Replace with your image file related to magnetic field strength. solar.png - Replace with your image file related to solar wind speed. proton.png - Replace with your image file related to proton density.
+1. mag.png - Replace with your image file related to magnetic field strength.
+2. solar.png - Replace with your image file related to solar wind speed.
+3. proton.png - Replace with your image file related to proton density.